Solanace/Graphics-Notes/README.md

 ---

 ## 04/17: Colors
+#### Scanline Converion
-* **Scanline conversion** - Filling in a polygon by drawing consecutive horizontal or vertical lines
+* Filling in a polygon by drawing consecutive horizontal or vertical lines
 * Order vertices vertically for bottom, middle, and top (B, M, and T)
 * Need to find the endpoints of each scanline
 * y: y<sub>B</sub> -> y<sub>T</sub>, step = 1